SamuNatsu/mihomosh/README.md

 ## Prerequisites

 - **Must** have Mihomo installed on your machine and the external control API enabled.
-- (Optional) By default, `nano` is used as the file editor, but you can specify a different file editor via parameters.
+- (Optional) By default, editor from environment variable `EDITOR` is used, if the variable not exists, `nano` is used instead.
+You still can specify a different file editor via parameters.
-- (Optional) By default, `less` is used as the file browser, but you can specify a different file browser via parameters.
+- (Optional) By default, `less` is used as the file browser.
+You still can specify a different file browser via parameters.

 ## Installation